dherrera-code/HerreraDPTimeTracker/README.md

 //In this project, I recreated the attached prototype and used Javascript to add functionality to the webpage!

 Peer Review () :
+Pallavi pattanashetti

+Great work!
+The page is responsive and functions very nicely.
+I have one suggestion: the logo cards could use a bit more padding to match the original design.
+Other than that, excellent job!